 ENG-4710: Classical World Literature (C) - 3 hours Selected literature from various countries of Europe, Asia, and the Near East, from ancient Indian and Chinese literature to the time of the Reformation.
 ENG-4720: Modern World Literature (C) - 3 hours Selected classics from non-English cultures from 1650 to the present.
-ENG-4900: Seminar in English - 3 hours An intensive investigation of a literary problem, age, genre, or writer(s) through which students refine techniques of literary research and scholarship.
-ENG-4910: Topics in Literature - 3 hours In-depth exploration of ideas and issues in the field of literary studies.
+ENG-4810: Creative Nonfiction - 3 hours A workshop course in writing creative nonfiction, emphasizing innovations of structure, language and style.
+This course combines reading and analysis of creative nonfiction with a workshop of students' writing.
+Field trips may be required.
+Prerequisite: ENG-3000 or approval of instructor.
+ENG-4820: Writing Poetry - 3 hours Fundamentals of the craft of writing poetry.
+Practice in the basic elements, techniques and genres of poetry.
+Student work critiqued in a workshop format.
+Field trips may be required.
+Prerequisite: ENG-3000 or permission of instructor.
+ENG-4825: Writing Fiction - 3 hours Fundamentals of writing short fiction.
+Practice in the basic elements, techniques and craft of fiction writing.
+Student work critiqued in a workshop format.
+Field trips may be required.
+Prerequisite: ENG-3000 or permission of instructor.
+ENG-4900: Seminar in English - 3 hours An intensive investigation of a literary problem, age, genre or writer(s) through which students refine techniques of literary research and scholarship.
+ENG-4910:Topics in Literature - 3 hours In-depth exploration of ideas and issues in the field of literary studies.
 Topics may include exploration in the works of a single author, analysis of a particular literary movement or time period, or new theoretical approaches to literary issues.
 Prerequisites: fulfillment of the University's composition and oral communication requirements.
 Course may be repeated under different topics.
-ENG-4950: Independent Study in English - 1-6 hours ENG-4980: Practicum in Teaching Composition - 3 hours Theories and practice of teaching composition.
-Practical experience in working with writing students under the guidance of an instructor.
-Foreign Language Courses FOL-4100: Teaching English as a Second Language - 3 hours Psychological, linguistic, and cultural foundations in teaching English as a second language; current trends in ESL; strategies for instruction.
-May not be used in Spanish concentration, major, and minor.
+ENG-4911:Topics in Creative Writing - 3 hours A workshop course in selected topics within creative writing.
+Topics will vary.
+Field trips may be required.
+Course may be repeated for credit.
+Prerequisite: ENG-3000 or approval of instructor.
+ENG-4950: Independent Study in English - 1-6 hours Foreign Language Courses FOL-4100:Teaching English as a Second Language - 3 hours Psychological, linguistic and cultural foundations in teaching English as a second language; current trends in ESL; strategies for instruction.
+May not be used in Spanish concentration, major and minor.
 FOL-4200: Greek and Roman Mythology - 3 hours Greek and Roman gods and heroes.
 Greek and Roman mythology in Renaissance and modern art, literature and music.
 Cross-listed with ENG-4200.
-FOL-4603: Methods and Principles of Teaching a Foreign Language at Middle & Secondary Level - 3 hours Rationale, objectives, content, materials, strategies, assessment and self-evaluation of foreign language instruction at the secondary level; observational and practical experiences.
+FOL-4603: Methods and Principles of Teaching a Foreign Language - 3 hours Rationale, objectives, content, materials, strategies, assessment and self-evaluation of foreign language instruction at the secondary level; observational and practical experiences.
 Prerequisite: Acceptance to the College of Education.
 Cross-listed with EDU-4603.
-FOL-4613: Methods/Principles of Teaching a Foreign Language at the Elementary Level - 3 hours Rationale, objectives, content, materials, strategies, assessment and self-evaluation of foreign language instruction at the elementary level; observational and practical experiences.
-Prerequisite: Acceptance to the College of Education.
-Cross-listed with EDU-4613.
 Geography Courses GEO-1100: Geography of North America - 3 hours Spatial patterns and relationships in the United States and Canada.
 Focus on physical environment, population, cultural and economic relationships.
 Field trips may be required.
-GEO-1200: World Geography: Cultural Patterns - 3 hours Distribution of population and cultural characteristics (language, religion, political systems, and lifestyles) in urban and rural settings around the world.
+GEO-1200: World Geography: Cultural Patterns - 3 hours Distribution of population and cultural characteristics (language, religion, political systems and lifestyles) in urban and rural settings around the world.
 Field trips may be required.
 IAIN: S4 900N.
 GEO-1300: The Developing World - 3 hours Current realities and problems associated with the Developing World.
-The economic, spatial, and political context of the Third World.
+The economic, spatial and political context of the Third World.
 Field trips may be required.
 Cross-listed with ECO-1300 and POS-1300.
 IAIN: S4 902N.
 GEO-3015: Meteorology and Climatology - 4 hours Cross-listed with EAS-3010.